kevinsea/Insight-Wiki-Stage/Design Considerations for Output Parameters.md

 * OutputParameters() - returns a dynamic object that you can use to access the parameters with a dot syntax.
 * OutputParameters<T>(T o) - copies the output parameters into the fields/set properties on the given object.
 This performs the same types of conversions that ToList<T> does (string to XML, XML to object, etc.)
 * OutputParameters<T>() - returns a new instance of type T with the output parameters filled in.

+## Attempt #6 - v2.0 with QueryResults ##

+In v2.0, we added QueryResults, that returns a results object that wraps multiple result sets.
+When we evaluated how that fits with OutputParameters, we realized that it fits perfectly.
+Outputs is just another set of results.
+That's why the base Results class has an Outputs property that you can access to get the output parameters of results.
+It's lazy-loaded, so if you don't use it, nobody takes the performance hit.

+So now you can do:

+	var results = connection.QueryResults<T>("MyProc", inputParameters);
+	var outputs = results.Outputs;
+	var p = outputs.P;

+Outputs is declared as dynamic, so you can easily access any of the output parameters.